 - This general permit does not apply to the application of pesticides to areas which do not require a National Pollutant Discharge Elimination System (NPDES) permit, including: - Any introduction of pollutants from non-point source agricultural and silvicultural activities including storm runoff from orchards, cultivated crops, pastures, and forest lands; and - b.
-Return flows from irrigated agriculture. - Section 305(b) of the Clean Water Act (CWA) requires States to assess and describe the quality of its waters every two years in a report called the 305(b) report.
+Return flows from irrigated agriculture. - 2.
+Section 305(b) of the Clean Water Act (CWA) requires States to assess and describe the quality of its waters every two years in a report called the 305(b) report.
 Section 303(d) of the CWA requires States to submit a list of all waters that are not meeting their designated uses.
 For the purposes of this permit, impaired waters are those that have been identified by the State of Alabama and Georgia pursuant to Section 303(d) of the CWA as not meeting applicable State surface water quality standards.

-Point source discharges from a pesticide application to waters of the State are not eligible for coverage under this permit if the water is identified as impaired for that pesticide or its degradates.
-A list of these waters is available on ADEM's website: http://adem.alabama.gov/programs/water/wquality/2020AL303dList.p df, EPD's website: https://epd.georgia.gov/document/document/ga2020305b303dlistofwat ers/download
+Point source discharges from a pesticide application to waters of the State are not eligible for coverage under this permit if the water is identified as impaired for that pesticide or its degradants.
+A list of these waters is available on ADEM's website:

+https://adem.alabama.gov/programs/water/wquality/2022AL303dFact Sheet.pdf , EPD's website: